 Cauliflower Fried Rice

-This cauliflower fried rice recipe transforms cauliflower into a fluffy rice-like texture, while eliminating the typical cauliflower flavor and smell, creating a delicious low carb alternative to traditional fried rice.
+I make this cauliflower fried rice all the time because it actually tastes good.
+The trick is getting a fluffy rice-like texture while cooking off the typical cauliflower flavor and smell.
+It's my favorite low carb alternative to traditional fried rice.

-Cauliflower fried rice is a go-to keto-friendly alternative to the classic Chinese favorite.
-By substituting cauliflower rice for regular white rice, you can cut back on the carbs while still delivering on flavor and texture.
-But with the method used in this fried cauliflower rice recipe, you hardly notice the switch in rice.
-It’s the perfect low carb side dish to go along with broccoli & beef or keto teriyaki chicken.
+Cauliflower fried rice is a go-to keto alternative to the classic Chinese favorite.
+Swap cauliflower rice for regular white rice and you seriously cut back on the carbs without sacrificing flavor or texture.
+The way I cook it in this recipe, you hardly notice the switch.
+It’s a great side dish to go along with broccoli & beef or teriyaki chicken.

 A skillet with fluffy cauliflower fried rice.
 The rice has chunks of carrot, red bell pepper, egg and sliced green onion.

-Wanting to make this recipe lower in carbohydrates?
+Want to drop the carbs even more?
 Decrease or omit the carrot and bell peppers.
 Without the carrot and bell peppers, each serving is 5.3 net carbs and 8.4 total carbs.

 How to make cauliflower rice taste good

-You shouldn’t have to suffer through eating a bad replacement for traditional medium-grain rice just because it’s keto.
-With these tips, you can easily make cauliflower rice from frozen cauliflower or fresh that doesn’t stink, doesn’t taste like an old fart, and is fluffy in texture instead of mushy.
+You shouldn’t have to suffer through a bad replacement for rice just because you’re eating keto.
+With these tips, I make cauliflower rice from frozen or fresh that doesn’t stink, doesn’t taste funky, and comes out fluffy instead of mushy.

 Best way to cook cauliflower rice

-The secret to making the best cauliflower rice is to cook the rice in a dry skillet.
-Don’t add any liquid or oil to the skillet.
-Just let the riced cauliflower cook for several minutes (4-5 minutes) or until all the moisture is cooked out of the keto rice and it has a fluffy, rice-like texture.
-The moisture is what makes your cauliflower rice mushy.
-It carries all of the unpleasant cauliflower smell and flavor as well.
+The secret is cooking the rice in a dry skillet.
+Don’t add any liquid or oil.
+Just let the riced cauliflower cook for 4-5 minutes until all the moisture cooks out and you get a fluffy, rice-like texture.
+That moisture is what makes cauliflower rice mushy, and it’s what carries the unpleasant smell and flavor too.

 Using frozen cauliflower rice